Assessing the Heterogeneous Impact of Economy-Wide Shocks: A Machine Learning Approach Applied to Colombian Firms: Introduction

-In a highly interconnected world, the impact of the pandemic on international trade has generated great attention \citep{felbermayr2020implications, 655456}.
-International trade is being affected by national lockdowns, trade and trade-related measures adopted by countries, and by the temporal disruption of global value chains \citep{bonadio2020global, evenett2020sicken}.
-Global trade, which is typically more volatile than output and tends to fall particularly sharply during a crisis, has shown the biggest fall since the 2009 global financial crisis.
-From the beginning of the COVID-19 epidemics, scholars underlined that, though its impact on international trade could have been comparable to the Great Trade Collapse of 2008-2009, this time, the demand side shock is accompanied by a supply-side shock \citep{baldwin2020thinking}.
-Moreover, this supply-side effect could be reinforced by a supply-side contagion via importing/supply chains, which have grown in relevance during the last decade.
-In other words, supply disruptions in the countries providing intermediate inputs to a given country are likely to hurt also its export performance.
+The COVID-19 outbreak has affected the world economy, generating unprecedented health, human, and economic crises.
+To face the health crisis, governments implemented social distancing and lockdown policies, exacerbating supply and demand shocks \citep{world_bank2020}.
+In a highly interconnected world, the impact of the pandemic on international trade has gained great attention \citep{felbermayr2020implications, 655456, bonadio2020global, evenett2020sicken}.
+Global trade, which is typically more volatile than output and tends to fall sharply during a crisis, has shown the biggest fall since the 2009 global financial crisis.
+From the beginning of the COVID-19 epidemic, scholars underlined that, though its impact on international trade could have been comparable to the Great Trade Collapse of 2008-2009, this time, the demand side shock is accompanied by a supply-side shock \citep{baldwin2020thinking}.
+Moreover, this supply-side effect could be reinforced by a supply-side contagion via importing/supply chains, which have grown in relevance during the last decade \citep{antras2021}.
+In other words, supply disruptions in the countries providing intermediate inputs to a given country are likely to hurt also its export performance \citep{halpern2015imported, navas2020role}.

-This paper aims to estimate the causal effect of the COVID-19 shock on a firm's probability of survival in the export markets, and to study the heterogeneity of this effect.
-The main hurdles for this evaluation task are related to the pervasiveness of the COVID-19 shock.
-Indeed, the fact that all firms are directly and/or indirectly exposed to the effects of COVID-19 crisis makes it hardly possible to find a control group of firms to be used to build a counterfactual non-COVID-19 scenario.
-Moreover, identifying the main patterns through which the COVID-19 shock has affected firm-level trade is a demanding task because the economy-wide impact of the shock is coupled with complex interdependencies between firms and products belonging to different sectors and countries, as underlined above.
+We focus on Colombian exporters because of the vulnerability of the Colombian economy to the COVID-19 shock and the availability of customs data.
+Similar to many other developing and developed countries, in 2020, Colombia has witnessed domestic supply and demand shocks related to factory closures, cessation of some public services, and disruptions in the supply chains.
+We find significant sectoral heterogeneity in the impact of COVID-19.
+We highlight that more affected firms tend to be small-sized (in terms of previous trade flows) and more exposed to export destinations and import source countries that are more severely hit by the containment policies related to the COVID-19 shock.
+Finally, we unveil that the degree of geographical diversification and involvement in the import market are important determinants of resilience to the COVID-19 shock.